 CLOSE SEARCH

-Getting this wrong risks having covenants struck down entirely, leaving the business exposed.
+Getting this wrong risks having covenants struck down entirely by a court, leaving your business exposed.
 The following is a useful checklist for employers :-

 For expert and experienced guidance on implementing and enforcing effective restrictive covenants, contact our specialist Employment Law team.
 We offer practical, commercial advice on protecting your business while ensuring enforceability, from drafting restrictions to enforcement strategies.